Highashikata/Data-Engineering---Youtube-Data-Analysis-AWS/README.md

 Region: Physical locations where AWS has Data Centers.
 AZ : One or more discrete Data Centers with redundant power, networking and connectivity in AWS region.

+##### How to get our Data

+- first we will download the data needed from kaggle, and here is the link: https://www.kaggle.com/datasnaek/youtube-new
+- Then we will create a AWS S3 Bucket.
+- Finally, we will copy the Data to S3, using aws cli.